opensource-society/notesvault/GETTING_STARTED.md

 ### 🚫 No Frameworks Needed
 This is a beginner-friendly project — **no frameworks, no backend** required.
-You just open `index.html` in your browser and start building!
+You just open `index.php` in your browser and start building!

 ---